Measurement Bounds for Sparse Signal Ensembles via Graphical Models: Distributed Measurement Bounds

 \subsection{Identification of a Feasible Location Matrix}

 \qq

 In general, when presented with only the measurements $Y$, it may be necessary for a decoder to find {\em both} a feasible location matrix $P \in \mathcal{P}_F(X)$ and a value vector $\Theta$ such that $X = P \Theta$.
 Just as identifying the sparse coefficient locations in single-signal CS can require more measurements than solving for the values if the locations are known~\cite{DCSTR06}, the multi-signal problem of jointly recovering $P$ and $\Theta$ could require more measurements than specified in Theorem~\ref{theo:achstep1} for the case where $P$ is known.
-Our final main result, however, guarantees that a moderate increase in the number of measurements beyond the bound specified in~(\ref{eq:achCondition1}) is sufficient.
-The following is proved in Appendix~\ref{app:achstep2}.

-\begin{THEO} {\em (Achievable, unknown $P$)} Let $X$ denote a signal ensemble, and let $\mathcal{P}$ denote a common/innovation ESM.
+Our final main result, however, guarantees that a moderate increase in the number of measurements beyond the bound specified in~(\ref{eq:achCondition1}) is sufficient. \begin{THEO} {\em (Achievable, unknown $P$)} Let $X$ denote a signal ensemble, and let $\mathcal{P}$ denote a common/innovation ESM.
 For each $j \in \Lambda$, let $\Phi_j$ be a random $M_j \times N$ matrix populated with i.i.d.\ Gaussian entries.
 If there exists a full-rank location matrix $P^* \in \mathcal{P}_F(X)$ such that \pp

 for all subsets $\Gamma \subseteq \Lambda$, then $X$ can be recovered from $Y$. \end{THEO}